srpatel2000/Power-Outage-EDA/README.md

 # Power-Outage-EDA

-### Introduction
+## Introduction
 The 'outage.xlsx' dataset represents inputs about major outages in different states of the United States from 2000 to 2016.
 The topics of the columns are: general information, regional climate information, outage events information, regional electricity consumption information, regional economic characteristics, and regional land-use characteristics.
 A more detailed description of the separate columns can be found at: https://www.sciencedirect.com/science/article/pii/S2352340918307182.

+We divided the project into two sections: Hypothesis Test and Prediction Model

-In this project, we perform exploratory data analysis in order to perform of hypothesis test.
-In order to develop a hypothesis, we narrowed down what we were exploring to a few possible questions and inquiries.
+In this project, we perform exploratory data analysis in order to develop a hypothesis to test and decide on the metrics to train our prediction model.

+We narrowed down what we were exploring to a few possible questions and inquiries.
 These include:

 - Where and when do major power outages tend to occur?
 - What characteristics are associated with each category of cause?